Shinpai/Kanium_challenge_2019/README.md

 >> - press the button down
 >> - hold the button
 >> - release the button
+> UPDATE: I added a script called "controlSchema" in the demo-scene to preview and test inputs.

 > This should emphasize that the game should be VERY simple.
 This does not mean that you cannot have depth in your game, it is rather to ground your expectations for a two day jam.
 If you can, try to come up with mechanics or events that complement such simple control schema.